GeologU/SimpleRunner/README.md

 In particular you can click on links that are in JSON as on a regular HTML page.
 Unlike HTML, there are no forms for entering data, but it is easy to pre-create several links that may be interesting.
 In total you can show different text, you can easily switch between "pages" too and there are about zero overhead costs.

+#### with_html_stack.py and its unit tests with_html_stack_ut.py

+There are a lot of libraries of this kind, I was interested to write myself.
+As an example of use see the end of the `with_html_stack_ut.py` and a few comments in the `with_html_stack.py`.
+The HTML is generated, because it's easier for me to write nested tags.

 ### lint.sh